-Firm (a) A sole practitioner, partnership professional accountants; ip or corporation of (b) An entity that controls such part management or other means; and ies, through ownership, (c) An entity controlled by such part management or other means. ies, through ownership, to ad graphs 400.4 and 900.3 explain how ldress the responsibility of profes. for compliance with Parts 4A and 4 sional accountants and Fundamental principles funda term is described in paragraph umental principles is, in turn, desc graphs: Integr rity R111.1 - ctivity R112.1 Profe essional competence and due care R113.1 Confi identiality R114.1 Profe essional behavior R115.1 Group A rej prepa porting entity for which group fired. inancial statements are Group audit The a audit of group financial statements.
-Group audit client The entity on whose group financial statements the group auditor firm conducts an audit engagement.
-When the entity is a listed entity, group audit client will always include its related entities and any other components at which audit work is performed.
-When the entity is not a listed entity, group audit client includes related entities over which such entity has direct or indirect control and any other components at which audit work is performed.
-See also paragraph R400.20.
-Group auditor The firm that avarages the original on the group financial Group auditor ine firm that expresses the opinion of on the group financial firm statem ents.
-Group audit team (a) All members of the engagement team for the group audit, including individuals within, or engaged by, component auditor firms who perform audit procedures related to components for purposes of the group audit; (b) All others within, or engaged by, the group auditor firm who can directly influence the outcome of the group audit, including: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the group engagement partner in connection with the performance of the group audit, including those at all successively senior levels above the group engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the group audit; and (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the group audit; (c) Any other individuals within a network firm of the group auditor firm's network who can directly influence the outcome of the group audit; and (d) Any other individuals within a component auditor firm outside the group auditor firm's network who can directly influence the outcome of the group audit.
-Group engagement partner The en gagement partner who is responsible for the group audit.
-Group financial statements tial statements that include the financial information of than one entity or business unit through a consolidation s.
+- (a) All members of the engagement team for the group audit, including individuals within, or engaged by, component auditor firms who perform audit procedures related to components for purposes of the group audit; - (b) All others within, or engaged by, the group auditor firm who can directly influence the outcome of the group audit, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the group engagement partner in connection with the performance of the group audit, including those at all successively senior levels above the group engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); - (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the group audit; and - (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the group audit; - (c) Any other individuals within a network firm of the group auditor firm's network who can directly influence the outcome of the group audit; and - (d) Any other individuals within a component auditor firm outside the group auditor firm's network who can directly influence the outcome of the group audit.

+Group engagement partner

+The engagement partner who is responsible for the group audit.